 Preparing for an upcoming trade show?
 If you’ve never participated as an exhibitor at a tradeshow, or if you want to step up your strategy the next time around, a successful event begins with the right preparation.
 Of course, you will want a healthy ROI, so the work you put into your trade show exhibit needs to be exceeded by the outcome.
 How do you set up a trade show exhibit that attracts interest and generates a positive gain for your business?
-Here are our key tips for trade show preparation that are designed to enhance your ROI and make your trade show a success!
+Here are our key trade show tips for trade show preparation that are designed to enhance your ROI and make your trade show a success!

 Trade Show Preparation Tips From Expert Mike Gruenberg